dvirdi01/TelephoneHut-Project/README.md

 Some of these changes are:

-- In my CallLog class, I did not follow the single responsibility design principle in my CallLog class.
+- In my CallLog class, I did not follow the single responsibility design principle.
 This is because my CallLog class has a method for making calls, managing the phone calls that are made, and keeping track of the total number of phone calls that are made.
 Although trivial, I would have made another object class called “Call” in my model package which decides what a call really is and how it is made/instantiated and then use it as a field in my callLog class.

-- Along with that, I wish I could have written my UI package a little bit better.
+- Along with that, I wish I could have written the code in my Phonebook (ui) class a bit better.
 In my Phonebook class, I have implemented as many helper methods as I could when my methods were getting really large which has improved the readability of my code a lot.
 Nevertheless, there are still instances where there is still a ton of code duplication which I want to reduce through refactoring.

-- Lastly, a change that I can make to my UI package is to make more classes that create components of my GUI application.
+- Another change that I can make to my UI package is to make more classes that create components of my GUI application.
 Right now, I only have one class (Phonebook) that contains all my GUI code and as a result, this class is really long, and it’s hard to work your way through the different methods.
 Therefore, I would split the initial loading and saving while exiting mechanisms and refactor them into their own GUI frame to improve the readability of my code.

+- In my Contact class, I defined a contact to have a name, phone number, email, and type.
+Specifically, the type parameter can be one of three options: WORK, FAMILY, or FRIEND.
+Since the user can only input one of these three types for a contact, I can make an enumeration called Type which lists WORK, FAMILY, and FRIEND as the three options the user can pick from.

+- Lastly, I saw that both my ContactList class and my CallLog class have similar methods, such as adding a contact/call to a list of contacts/calls, and removing them from their respective lists.
+Instead of having methods with similar functionality in both my ContactList and CallLog class, I can try to make an interface called "PhonebookApp" and make my ContactList class and CallLog class implement it.
+This abstract class can have abstract methods: addToApp() and deleteFromApp() that I will then implement in my ContactList class and CallLog class to improve the design of my Phonebook.
+I would make this "PhonebookApp" class as an interface rather than an abstract class simply because Java allows classes to implement as many interfaces as it wants.
+On the other hand, if any of my classes already extended another class, it would not be possible for me to also make them extend the "PhonebookApp" class.
+Therefore, making an interface would be the best option for me.